james8268/Buggy/README.md

 * Red LED- if connection between Bluetooth/WiFi drops then the Red LED located on the front of the buggy will turn on, the buggy will stop and anything written on the LCD screen is cleared.

-Other security features such as encryption of any data sent between the buggy and the android/IOS device is in development.
+Other security features such as encryption of any data sent between the buggy and the android/IOS device and a timout when the buggy is sat idle is in development.